Familiarise yourself with the employer's values in advance.

 You are particularly likely to come across values-based interviewing if it is crucial for your prospective employer to maintain a relationship of trust with clients, consumers or the general public.
-According to the latest Institute of Student Employers (ISE) survey, 40% of big graduate recruiters now use values-based approaches to recruitment, including job interview questions that aim to assess whether candidates' values are a good match for the values of the employer.
+According to the Institute of Student Employers (ISE) student recruitment survey 2020, 36% of big graduate recruiters use values-based approaches to recruitment, including job interview questions that aim to assess whether candidates' values are a good match for the values of the employer.

 Values-based questions can be mixed in with competency-based or strengths-based questions, with which they can overlap.
 However, the key difference is that values-based interview questions focus on how you match the values of an employer as a whole – it’s not about competencies for a specific role.